7 Most Famous Historical Monuments in Sri Lanka

 Gal Vihara Buddha Figures, Polonnaruwa, Sri Lanka

 While Sri Lanka is full of ancient artwork, but Gal Vihara Buddha Figures situated in the Polonnaruwa are unique from all the other ancient crafts.
-Gal Vihara Buddha Figures consists of four figures made up of pure granite slab.
+Gal Vihara Buddha Figures consist of four figures made up of pure granite slab.
 These statues are carved on the rock by the famous art workers of ancient times.

 Conclusion

 Sri Lanka is an island of diverse cultures and rich heritage.
 Sri Lanka has everything for you no matter what your choice is.
-It has pilgrims for the devotees, it has scenic beauty for nature lovers, it has trekking for the ones who love adventures, it also has the forts museums for the ones who want to explore.
+It has pilgrims for the devotees, it has scenic beauty for nature lovers, it has trekking for the ones who love adventures, also has forts museums for the ones who want to explore.
 You will find very interesting and mysterious stories attached to the place.
 We hope you have found the useful information from the article written above.

 Leave a Comment